 Attractive hamlets and villages are scattered throughout the area, adding to the charm of the landscape.
 Some villages organise events for everyone to enjoy.
 Have a look on our events page to see what is going on.
-Many have a shop, tea room or pub – look at the map above to find an ideal place for a break.
+Many have a shop, tea room or pub, our Making the Most of leaflet is updated each year with village facilities.

 Market day: Tuesday